jopereira/memobench/README.md

 ## Options

 The benchmark has sub-commands for each implementation of the memo data structure.
-Currently, mem (stored in memory, from optd-original), orm (stored in SQLite with sqlx, from optd), redis (a simple implementation using Redis), and calcite (implemented in Java and stored in memory by Apache Calcite).
+Currently, optd-orig (stored in memory, from optd-original), optd-db (stored in SQLite with sqlx, from optd), redis (a simple implementation using Redis), and calcite (implemented in Java and stored in memory by Apache Calcite).

 There are currently three stages: add (that generates data and populates the memo), retrieve (that does lookups on a populated memo (and implicitly checks that it has been correctly inserted), and match (that simulates matching a single rule against the current memo).